 The Pleasure of Your Company, like How to Succeed with Brunettes, stands as an artifact of an American military and society that were to undergo sweeping changes over the following decade.
 By the end of the 1970s, the WAC would be integrated into the rest of the Army and society would be on its way to treating women much differently in the workplace.
 Sometimes it’s easy to forget how far we have come until we take a look back at the films of the past.

 Researchers can access production files for these and other films, video and audio productions in the Motion Picture Research Room at NARA’s Archives II facility in College Park, MD.
 Production files for the DVIC series are organized by their local identification number.
 So, to access the production file for The Pleasure of Your Company, researchers would submit a pull slip with the Local Identification number for this film, 330-DVIC-28977.

 Production files can be great sources of information concerning a film’s production and distribution.
 Researchers can find information regarding rights, scripts, production stills, cast and crew information, how and why a film was created and how it will be used, as well as critiques.
 While we don’t have production files for all of the films we hold, fortunately we have fairly extensive production files for the DVIC films and other military holdings.Coming Soon!
-Stay tuned to Media Matters and NARA’s YouTube page to learn about acceptable hairstyles and how walking like a man can affect your military career in Look Like a Winner and Mind Your Military Manners, the other films in the Military Etiquette and Grooming series!
+Stay tuned to The Unwritten Record and NARA’s YouTube page to learn about acceptable hairstyles and how walking like a man can affect your military career in Look Like a Winner and Mind Your Military Manners, the other films in the Military Etiquette and Grooming series!